justmarkham/DAT5/slides/02_Introduction_to_the_Command_Line.md

 ### General Command Format
 `<command> -<options> <arguments>`
 * `<command>` is the actual command
-* `<options>` (AKA “flags”) specify different ways of executing the command
+* `<options>` (AKA “flags”) specify different ways of or options for executing the command
 * `<arguments>` are things that go “into” the command to be operated on

 ### General Tips
-* If there are spaces in file/folder names, use a “\” to “escape” the space characters or put the entire file path in quotes
+* If there are spaces in file/folder names, use a “\” to “escape” the space characters or put the entire file path in quotes.
 * Type the first few letters of the file or folder name, then hit tab to autocomplete the file or folder name.
-This often auto escapes spaces for you.
+This often auto-escapes spaces for you.
-* Use the up and down arrow keys to navigate old commands
+* Use the up and down arrow keys to navigate previously entered commands.

 ### Getting Help With a Command
-`<command> --help` prints out the "help" page about a particular command.

-For Linux/Mac users, the `man` command will give much more detailed information about a command.
+For Linux/Mac users, the `man` command will give much more detailed information (a short **man**ual) about a command.
 To use it type `man <command>` where `<command>` is any command line command.

+`<command> --help` may also print out the "help" page about a particular command.

 ## File Paths
 ##### Relative File Paths
-A relative file path specifies a path to a file taking into account what your current working directory is.
-For example, if you were to give someone directions from their house to your house, you would give the directions with context of leaving their house (the relative path from where they are to where you are).
+A relative file path specifies the path to a file taking into account what your current working directory is.
+For example, if you were to give someone directions to your house, you would give the directions with context of leaving their house (the relative path from where they are to where you are).
 ##### Absolute File Paths
-An absolute file path specifies a path to a file assuming there is no knowledge of what your current working directory is.
+An absolute file path specifies the path to a file assuming there is no knowledge of what your current working directory is.
 This means the file path starts at the root directory.
 For example, if you were to give someone directions from their house to your house, you would start by telling them to be on earth, then go to your continent, then go to your country, then go to your region, etc.

 ## Basic Commands
 ##### `pwd`